kenneth-law/TradeSmart/README.md

   - Technical indicator strategies for benchmarking
   - Custom strategy support through function interface

-A 39.75% increase in returns was achieved by using backtesting with an ML strategy rather than technical indicators using Appen's (which had very high volatility) over the past 180 days.
+A 39.75% increase in returns was achieved by using backtesting with an ML strategy rather than technical indicators using Appen's (very high volatility) over the past 180 days.
+The issue of overfitting has been identified and will be rectified.
 <img width="1113" height="935" alt="image" src="https://github.com/user-attachments/assets/64265a0c-4c46-43b9-b2c2-53355df4a157" />
 <img width="1113" height="935" alt="image" src="https://github.com/user-attachments/assets/48392cde-3104-4877-b8d8-5f17ed406ba6" />